scramjetorg/transform-hub/packages/sth/README.md

 }
 ```

-Open a terminal and follow the steps to run your program on the hub:
+Keep your hub running in one terminal.
+Open another terminal and follow the steps to run your program on the hub:

 ```bash
 # go to the folder with the app